-In December 2015, the Company entered into a collaboration agreement (the "MedImmune Agreement") with MedImmune, the global biologics research and development arm of AstraZeneca ("MedImmune"), to conduct clinical and preclinical research in immuno-oncology.
-Under the MedImmune Agreement, the Company will fund and conduct at least one clinical trial combining MedImmune's PD-L1 inhibitor, durvalumab, with TIL for the treatment of patients.
-MedImmune will supply durvalumab for the clinical trials.
-The purpose of the studies is to establish a dosing regimen for this combination therapy and assess its safety and efficacy.
+In December 2015, we entered into a collaboration agreement, which we refer to as the MedImmune Agreement, with MedImmune, the global biologics research and development arm of AstraZeneca, to conduct clinical and preclinical research in immuno-oncology.
+Under the terms of the MedImmune Agreement, we will fund and conduct at least one clinical trial combining MedImmune's PD-L1 inhibitor, durvalumab, which will be supplied by MedImmune, with TIL product manufactured by us.
+In December 2017, under the MedImmune Agreement, we announced a Phase 2 multicenter clinical trial in NSCLC, IOV-LUN-201, to be sponsored by us.
+The protocol for this trial was amended in 2018 to enroll 12 anti-PD-1/ PD-L1 naïve NSCLC patients for treatment with durvalumab first, and if they fail to respond, for treatment with LN-145.
+This clinical trial is expected to begin enrolling patients in 2019.